 Recruiters spend a lot of time trying to find people who are both a technical fit and a culture fit, sometimes with a great amount of bias.
-We believe machine learning can help to identify candidates who are a great technical and cultural fit while also eliminating some of the human bias that can sometimes get in the way.
+We believe better data can help to identify candidates who are a great technical and cultural fit while also eliminating some of the human bias that can sometimes get in the way.

 And not only that, we think we can use technology to identify those who are maybe one certification or one experience away from being qualified for something they may have never even dreamed of doing.